BrunoKaiser/IDIV/programms/html_Tree/readme_html_Tree.txt

 10.3 simple_fengari_DB_tree_text.html

 This file contains a simple NoSQL data base as a Lua table of trees with mark functionalities with nodes as texts.
 The texts can contain hyperlink or other html tags.
 Therefore this file has flexibility.

+10.4 reflexive_fengari_tree_checklists.html

+This file contains in addition to simple_fengari_DB_tree_text.html the possibility to tick nodes that are done.
+It is a hierarchical todo list or checklist within the nodes can be added by a tick.
+This tick is stored in a localStorage.
+The ticks can all be cleared or deletede for individual nodes.